G-dH/custom-hot-corners-extended/README.md

 ## Changelog:

 **v9**:
-- Added action Window thumbnail (PIP) - make a thumbnail preview (like Picture in Picture) of the active window which you can drag and drop anywhere on the screen.
+- Added action *Window Thumbnail (PIP)* - make a thumbnail preview (like Picture in Picture) of the active window which you can drag and drop anywhere on the screen.
 Thumbnail size can be adjusted by a mouse scroll wheel and you can even change the source window of the thumbnail the same way if you hold Ctrl key pressed.
 Or click the primary button ones to switch this controls, so you don't even need a keyboard to switch the source.
 Right click closes the thumbnail, double click activates the source window.
 You can make as many thumbnails as you want, not just one.
 - Added new shader filters - you'll find color blind vision simulation and correction filters in accessibility menu.
-Enhanced inversion filters - Invert Lightness, Invert Lightness - Wite to Grey (for lower contrast at night time) and full color inversion, now all gamma corrected to improve deep dark shades readability.
+Inversion filters have been enhanced - Invert Lightness, Invert Lightness - Wite to Grey (for lower contrast at night time) and full color inversion, now all gamma corrected to make deep dark shades distinguishable.

 **v8**:
 - **Optional keyboard shortcuts for most actions** - CHC-E offers many unique actions which can be now used even without a mouse
 - The *Invert Lightness* action is now available in Gnome 40
 - Toggle Light/Dark GTK theme action - supports Adwaita and Ubuntu Yaru(Light) themes
-- Multiple color effect actions for whole desktop and single windows including red/green color tint, contrast, brightness, transparency and system Night Light switch
+- Multiple color effect actions for whole desktop and single windows including **red/green color tint, contrast, brightness, transparency and system Night Light switch**

-**Features:**
+## Features:
 - Gnome 3.36, 3.38 and 40 compatibility
 - Hot corners with adjustable barrier sizes, both vertical and horizontal adjustable independently and usable as hot edges
 - Mouse buttons and a scroll wheel can be used as triggers in addition to hot corners